The short version

 CoreLogic AU

 Per-seat enterprise pricing, negotiated per agency.
-Public list pricing isn't published, but based on agent surveys and agency disclosures, typical spend ranges:
+Public list pricing is not published, but based on what agents tell me, typical spend ranges:

 - Mid-size agencies: often bundled with valuation services